Gamma749/COSC344-Assignment-1/COSC344_REPORT.md

   - A course must have one coordinator and staff can coordinate only one course
   - Staff has partial participation, course has total participation

+- ### TEACHES (Staff, Paper)
+  - N:M for Staff:Paper
+  - Many staff members can teach one paper, and one staff member can teach many papers
+  - Staff is partial, Paper is total

+- ### OFFERED_AT (Paper, Campus)
+  - N:M for Paper:Campus
+  - A campus can offer many papers, and a paper can be offered at many campuses
+  - Paper and Campus are total, a campus must offer a paper and a paper must be offered at a campus

+- ### TAKES (Student, Paper)
+  - N:M for Student:Paper
+  - A student can take many papers, and a paper can be taken by many students
+  - Student is total participation, paper is partial participation
+  - An unpopular paper may have no students

+- ### DEAN_OF (Staff, Campus)
+  - 1:1 for Staff:Campus
+  - A campus can have one dean, and a staff member can only be the dean on one campus
+  - Total participation for campus, partial participation for staff
+  - A campus needs a dean but a staff member doesn't need to be the dean

+- ### STUDENT_AT (Student, Campus)
+  - 1:N For Campus:Student, a campus can have many students but a student can only be enrolled at one campus
+  - Student has total participation (they must be at a campus) and campus has partial participation (a campus may have no students)

+- ### STAFF_AT (Staff, Campus)
+  - 1:N For Campus:Staff, a campus can have many staff but a staff member can only be at one campus
+  - Staff has total participation (they must be at a campus) and campus has total participation (it must be staffed by someone)

 ## Teamwork Summary
 - ### Hayden McAlister
   - Modeling of Building and Room, as well as associated Relationships